ECO summit: red carpet rolled out for Rouhani

-ISLAMABAD, Feb 28 (APP): President of Iran Hassan Rouhani Tuesday accorded a very warm welcome on his arrival here to participate in the 13th Economic Cooperation Organization (ECO) summit’s meeting.
+ISLAMABAD, Feb 28 (APP): President of Iran Hassan Rouhani Tuesday was accorded a very warm welcome on his arrival here to participate in the 13th Economic Cooperation Organization (ECO) summit’s meeting.

 Federal Minister Abdul Qadir Baloch received the visiting dignitary at the Nur Khan Air Base.